Summary of the production history of the...

-Jowett Cars Ltd of Bradford, England, manufactured light cars and commercial vehicles from 1906 to 1954.
-Jowett Jupiter sports cars were built from 1950 to 1954 all of which were powered by a Jowett-designed 1486cc flat four pushrod engine of 60-62BHP in standard form.
-Most Jupiters constructed were the aluminium-bodied Mk1 (731) and the Mk1a (94).
-A further 75 fully equipped Jupiter rolling chassis were sold to specialist coachbuilders like Stabilimenti Farina, Gebruder Beutler, Ghia Suisse, Richard Mead, Abbott of Farnham, to name but five.
-The Factory built three sports-racing R1-type Jupiters for the Le Mans 24-hour races of 1951 and 1952 to capitalise on the standard Jupiter's class win at that race in 1950.
-During 1953 three R4-type Jupiters were designed and built on a quite different chassis to take Jowett into the mid fifties and beyond.
-Bodywork was to be in a plastic-resin laminate.
+The Jowett Jupiter sports cars were built from 1950 to 1954 all of which were powered by a Jowett-designed 1486cc flat four pushrod engine of 60-62BHP in standard form.
+The chassis was a light-weight steel alloy that does not rust.
+Most Jupiters constructed were the aluminium-bodied Mk1 (733) and the Mk1a (94).
+A further 74 fully equipped Jupiter rolling chassis were sold to specialist coachbuilders like Stabilimenti Farina, Gebruder Beutler, Ghia Suisse, Richard Mead, Abbott of Farnham, to name but five.
+Also, the Factory built three sports-racing R1-type Jupiters for the Le Mans 24-hour races of 1951 and 1952 to capitalise on the standard Jupiter's class win at that race in 1950.
+During 1953 three R4-type Jupiters were designed and built on a quite different chassis intended to take Jowett into the mid nineteen-fifties and beyond.
+Bodywork was to be in a plastic-resin laminate - an all-new product.

 The Jupiter car did not disgrace itself in national and international competition - rallies and races - during its production life and beyond.
 Historic races, rallies and concours d'elegances continue to provide happy hunting grounds for Jowett Jupiters.

-plastic laminate R4 Jupiter.
-Three were made of which the first had a steel
+Three R4 Jupiters were made, of which the first had a steel

 The R4 Jupiter attracted a lot of attention at the 1953 London Motor Show where it was the cheapest 100mph car exhibited.

-The Factory closed before it could be raced by the Works, but one example had three
+The Jowett Factory closed before the R4 could be raced by the Jowett Works, but one example had three

-Some coachbuilt Jupiters are pretty, others not so.
-Here are two successful designs:
+Most of the coachbuilt Jupiters are pretty.
+A few others not so, some might say.
+Here are two successful designs:-

-Four survive in good order (one in new Zealand), with one completing a full restoration in 2012.
+Four survive in good order (one in New Zealand), a fifth has disappeared, but it may survive somewhere.

 The maroon example was Marcel Becquart's Monte Carlo Rally entrant of 1952 and 1953.

-With it he achieved the highest place for any Jowett in the general classification of the Monte: fifth.
+With it he achieved the highest place (fifth) for any Jowett in the General Classification of the Monte:

-For more on the Farina Jupiters click here.
+For more on the Italy-built Farina Jupiters click here.